zhemao/hodgepodge/README.markdown

 `./sendgmail.py -f "filename"` sends the text in the file specified by the last argument.

-## asciionly.py
+## sanitize

-A python script that removes non-ascii characters from a text file in preparation for processing by programs written in languages without built-in unicode support.
+A C program that removes non-ascii characters and non-printing characters other than
+\t, \r, and \n from a text file.
+Command-line usage is the same as for eliminate.

 ## importer.py